Skip to Main Content

 First ADs anchoring Stone Street and Auckland Film Studios call-sheet operations

 Here is how this works in practice.
-Iwi consultation is mandatory for shooting days that touch marae, wāhi tapu, or pounamu/taonga-major locations, with tikanga-compliant kaumātua liaison built into the call-sheet and pōwhiri (welcoming ceremony) lodging on day-one of iwi-territory shoots.
+Iwi consultation is required for shooting days that touch marae, wāhi tapu, or pounamu/taonga-major locations, with tikanga-compliant kaumātua liaison built into the call-sheet and pōwhiri (welcoming ceremony) lodging on day-one of iwi-area shoots.
 DOC permit conditions feed directly into AD-team daily schedules across Fiordland, Tongariro, Aoraki/Mount Cook, Mount Aspiring, and Westland Tai Poutini.
 WorkSafe NZ rigging and crowd-management regs govern on-set safety.
 GST 15 percent applies on NZD invoicing.
 NZSPG 25 percent grant offsets qualifying production spend.

 ACT 03